wescc-dev/gogo/README.md

 *Note that it was not necessary to change the container port.*

 The HOST_BIND_ADDRESS may need to change for your Docker environment.
-One command gotcha is that it's not listening on 127.0.0.1 in most cases.
+One common gotcha is that it's not listening on 127.0.0.1 in most cases.
 It's bound to an **internal container IP address**, not a host address (unless you configure the container network settings to do so).